 As highlighted in the September 2020 U.S.-Qatar Strategic Dialogue’s Joint Statement, the U.S. and Qatar emphasized the vital contribution their defense partnership provides for the security and stability of the region.
 This strong and lasting partnership is key to successfully combating terrorism, countering violent extremism, and deterring external aggression.

-Since 2003, Qatar has contributed more than $8 billion in developing Al-Udeid Air Base, which is host to U.S. Central Command Forward, U.S. Air Force Central Command Forward, U.S. Special Operations Command Forward, Combined Joint Interagency Task Force – Syria, the Combined Air Operations Center, and the U.S. Air Force’s 379th Air Expeditionary Wing.
+Since 2003, Qatar has contributed more than $8 billion in developing al-Udeid Air Base for use by the United States, and the base is host to the headquarters of U.S. Central Command Forward, U.S. Air Force Central Command Forward, and U.S. Special Operations Command Central Command Forward, as well as Combined Joint Interagency Task Force – Syria, U.S. Central Command’s Combined Air Operations Center, and the U.S. Air Force’s 379th Air Expeditionary Wing.
 These contributions are indispensable to supporting U.S. military operations throughout the region.
-Camp As-Sayliyah Army Base also serves as a key theater logistics hub and hosts elements from U.S. Army Central Command.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.